MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 - Containerization with Docker
 - App deployment

-All the code is available in github and organized in independant directories, so you can check it, run it and improve it.
+All the code is available in our github <a href="https://github.com/MarwanDebbiche/post-tuto-deployment">repository</a> and organized in independant directories, so you can check it, run it and improve it.

 Let's get started! 💻

 ## 1 - Scraping the data from Trustpilot with Selenium and Scrapy 🧹

+**A little disclaimer❗This script is meant for educational purposes only: scrape responsively.**

 In order to train a sentiment classifier, we need data.
 We can sure download open source datasets for sentiment analysis tasks such as <a href="http://jmcauley.ucsd.edu/data/amazon/"> Amazon Polarity</a> or <a href="https://www.kaggle.com/iarunava/imdb-movie-reviews-dataset">IMDB</a> movie reviews but for the purpose of this tutorial, **we'll build our own dataset**.
 We'll scrape customer reviews from Trustpilot.